EasyPost/easypost-java/README.md

 **Test Data:** The test suite has been populated with various helpful fixtures that are available for use, each completely independent from a particular user **with the exception of the USPS carrier account ID** (see [Unit Test API Keys](#unit-test-api-keys) for more information) which has a fallback value of our internal testing user's ID.
 Some fixtures use hard-coded dates that may need to be incremented if cassettes get re-recorded (such as reports or pickups).

+For some unit tests, you may need to mock certain API calls.
+The VCR utility in the test suite accepts an option list of `MockRequest` objects via the `setUpTest` function.
+When mock requests are provided, any API call matching a mock request (by HTTP method and URL regex pattern) will return the associated mock response; any request that does not match will be passed along to the VCR where it will either be replayed or recorded depending on the VCR mode.

 #### Unit Test API Keys

 The following are required on every test run: